Particular/docs.particular.net/transports/azure-storage-queues/native-publish-subscribe.md

 ---
 title: Azure Storage Queues Native Publish Subscribe
 summary: Describes the native publish/subscribe implementation in the Azure Storage Queues transport
-reviewed: 2021-04-01
+reviewed: 2024-04-30
 component: ASQ
 versions: '[10,)'
 ---

-Azure Storage Queues implements the publish/subscribe (pub/sub) pattern.
-In version 9 and below, this feature relies on message-driven pub/sub which requires a separate persistence for storage of subscription information.
-In version 10 and above, the transport handles subscription information natively and a separate persistence is not required.
+Azure Storage Queues implements the [publish/subscribe (pub/sub) pattern](/nservicebus/messaging/publish-subscribe/).
+In version 9 and below, Azure Storage Queues relied on message-driven pub/sub, which requires a separate persistence for storage of subscription information.
+In version 10 and above, the transport can store subscription information natively and a separate persistence is no longer required.

-The transport creates a dedicated subscription routing table shared by all endpoints, which holds subscription information for each event type.
+The transport creates a dedicated subscription routing table that holds subscription information for each event type.
+The subscription data stored in this table is available to all endpoints.
 When an endpoint subscribes to an event, an entry is created in the subscription routing table.

 When an endpoint publishes an event, the subscription routing table is queried to find all of the subscribing endpoints.
+Each subscriber is sent the event as a unicast operation.

-Polymorphism is implemented on the publisher side by dissecting the published typed into its hierarchy and then reading all subscribers on those topics into a distinct list of queue addresses.
+Polymorphism is implemented on the publisher side by dissecting the published type into its hierarchy and then reading all subscribers on those topics into a distinct list of queue addresses.
 By doing so, automatic deduplication on the hierarchy is guaranteed.

 ![image](native-pubsub-01.png)